ai4se4ai-lab/YouTubeRetriver/README.md

 - All data processing happens on your device
 - The application uses HTTPS for secure data transmission
 - Tokens automatically expire and can be revoked at any time
+- OpenAI API keys are stored server-side and never exposed to the client

 ## Development